How You Can Help Us

 Please consider sponsoring one or more children in BBP.
 Here are the sponsorship amounts:

 Of course, donations in any amount are welcome.
-Contributions toward the purchase of basic office supplies (e.g., paper, stamps, toner), or donations of such items, would also be appreciated.
+Contributions toward the purchase of basic office supplies (e.g., paper, stamps, ink), or donations of such items, would also be appreciated.

-To ensure consistency in the foods we provide to the school children, BBP doesn't generally accept direct donations of food from the public, though at present we are accepting cases of fresh apples and oranges.
-(Please contact us us about the details.)
-But if you enjoy shopping, you can still fill a virtual shopping cart with groceries for some hungry tykes.
+If you enjoy shopping, you can fill a virtual shopping cart with groceries for some hungry tykes.
 Your quick trip to our "grocery store," whose stock will change periodically, will be entirely tax-deductible.